orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

 ## The AOS documentation: General
 The AOS is designed to assist engineers in integrating AI capabilities within their robots.
 The engineers should only document their basic skills (e.g., navigation, object detection, etc.) and robot objectives, and the AOS will use this documentation to operate the robot using automated decision-making techniques (online planning algorithms or deep reinforcement learning).
 It will reason when and how to activate each skill and invoke the skill code.</br>

-## The AOS documentation: documentation structure:
+## The AOS documentation structure:
 For each robot project, the user should document a single environment file, and for each skill, a Skill Documentation (SD) file and an Abstraction Mapping (AM) file (all files are in JSON format).</br>

 # The AOS